Aledo High School (Texas): State titles

-The Bearcat football team won three consecutive state titles in 4A Division II from 2009-2011 and won three consecutive state titles in 5A Division II from 2018-2020, now has a total of 10 titles, with 9 championships in the last 12 seasons (2009-2020).
-They are the only UIL school in Texas who have won three or more consecutive titles, twice.
-The Bearcat's 10 State Championships is the most in Texas.
+The Bearcat football team won three consecutive state titles in 4A Division II from 2009 to 2011, and three consecutive state titles in 5A Division II from 2018 to 2020.
+The team now has 12 state titles, with 11 of these in the last 16 seasons (2009-2024).
+They are the only UIL school in Texas who has won three or more consecutive titles, twice.
+The Bearcat's 12 State Championships are the most by any high school in Texas.
 The 2013 team became the first team in high school history to score 1,000 points in a single season.
 After a 91-0 blowout of Western Hills a parent of the losing team filed bullying charges with the school district.
 A reporter for the Associated Press called Aledo a "powerhouse" in Texas high school football.